krinj/py-hanabi/REPORT.md

 ## Selected Strategy

 For my agent, I have used a rules-based strategy (Van den Bergh) as my starting point.
+I have chosen this because the performance metrics look good, and it does not make as many assumptions as the other agents I have looked at in order to play well.

 I wanted to use as much common sense and intuition in developing this agent as I can, and I believe that the best place to start is to produce as much useful data as possible.
 No matter if the agent's main mechanism is hard coded rules, or a neural network, I think that the more data it has available, the better it will perform.
+My plan in this project was to implement a similar agent to Van den Bergh's, and augment it with a better model for understanding the board state.

 Here is an outline of my development strategy:

 * **Implement a Hanabi CQRS and GUI for analysis**: In order to design and improve the strategy, the first step was to make powerful tools that allowed me to look at each game in great detail.
 Firstly I created a GUI for the game state, allowing me to interact with the cards and see their data visually.
 I used a CQRS (command queue) design pattern to simulate the game, meaning that I could click through a history of all the moves, to see the state before and after each move.
 * **Apply Bayesian Reasoning**: For each card in hand, the agent computes a probability score (for each possible color and value combination), and a rating (for whether it should be played or discarded).
+It can also do this on behalf of other agents, to understand where a hint is best used.
 This will allow the agent to make better decisions.
+* **Improved Hint Policy:** Probably the most crucial aspect of this agent is how it decides to give out hints.
+The agent will use the Bayesian reasoning above, but from other agent's point of view, to determine the hint with the best overall value for the game.
 * **Analyze and Experiment**: Once I have a basic agent running with the above information, I can analyze the games played and develop some intuition about ways to improve the agent.

 The agent itself is very simple.
 It has two main components: